orchardpark/freman/logger/Readme.md

 ## Requirements

 Currently only Linux is supported.
 [Python3](https://www.python.org/) is needed to run the application.
+Necessary packages can be installed by running `pip install -r requirements.txt`.

 ### Linux